 Then you can have a continual supply of fresh ginger!
 And there is nothing like fresh ginger!

-The rhizomes will not be brown like the ones you see at the grocery store.
+If you harvest before the ginger is mature, the rhizomes will not be brown like the ones you see at the grocery store.
 The skin is much more tender and a light cream color.

 Next, I simply cut off all the stems so I was left with just the rhizomes.

 Then I took them inside and gave them a good rinse with water in my kitchen sink.